Zinzino

 Focus on your health

-The Zinzino VitaminD Test is a self-test that analyzes vitamin D levels in capillary blood obtained from your fingertip using the dried blood spot (DBS) technique.
-DBS has been scientifically proven to be as accurate as a venous blood sample for vitamin D testing.
-All that's needed is 1 or 2 drops of blood from your fingertip onto Whatman® filter paper, and it takes less than a minute to perform.
-Your current vitamin D level will be analyzed by the Norwegian testing service VITAS, and the result will be anonymous.
-Vitamin D levels can fluctuate throughout the year depending on sun exposure, your diet where you live, and dietary supplements.
+Zinzino’s VitaminD Test is a self-test for analyzing vitamin D levels in capillary blood obtained from a finger prick using the Dried Blood Spot (DBS) technique.
+It has been scientifically proven that a DBS is as accurate as a venous blood sample when analyzing vitamin D levels.
+All that is needed is 1 or 2 drops of blood from the fingertip on a Whatman® filter paper, and it takes less than a minute to do.
+Norway’s VITAS analysis service will analyze your current vitamin D level, and the result will be anonymous.
+The level can vary throughout the year depending on sun exposure, diet where you live, and dietary supplements.
 Therefore, the recommended testing interval is 120 days.
-With your personal test ID, you will receive detailed, customized recommendations based on your vitamin D level to help you optimize it.
+With your personal test ID, you will receive detailed personalized recommendations based on your vitamin D level to optimize it.

 What we measure

-There are different methods for assessing your body's vitamin D levels, and we use best practices to ensure the highest accuracy in our tests.
+There are different methods to assess your body’s vitamin D stores, and we use best practices to ensure that our analytical accuracy is superior.
 A 25-hydroxyvitamin D test is the best way to monitor vitamin D levels, as it measures 25(OH)D, also called calcidiol, in the blood.

-The test reflects the three sources of vitamin D (food, supplements, and skin synthesis) and determines whether your vitamin D levels are optimal, too high, or too low.
+The test reflects all three sources of vitamin D (food, supplements, and skin synthesis) and determines whether your vitamin D levels are optimal, too high, or too low.

-The normal range for vitamin D is measured in nanograms per milliliter (ng/ml) or nanomoles per liter (nmol/l). nmol/l is the most common way to display vitamin D levels.
+The normal range for vitamin D is measured as nanograms per milliliter (ng/ml) or nanomoles per liter (nmol/l). nmol/l is the most common way to display the vitamin D level.
 However, in the US and some other countries, the same levels are measured using nanograms per milliliter (or ng/ml).
-Therefore, when test results are presented, you can select the unit of measurement to be displayed.
+Therefore, when test results are presented, it is possible to select the unit of measurement to be displayed.

 How does it work?